buksy90/words-pexeso/README.md

  - 3.5 Add unit tests to game logic
  - 3.6 Add leaderscore (saved into local storage)
  - 3.7 Report repeating words on confirm page when same word is entered multiple times.
 Add some error state to input
+4. More games
+ - 4.1 A puzzle-style game where players see an image of an object, animal, or person, and are presented with a queue of letters.
+The objective is to select letters in the correct order to spell the word represented by the image.
+ - 4.2 A logic-based adventure game where the player starts at the center of a 10×10 grid and must reach the edge by solving simple math equations.
+Each move presents an equation, with one neighboring cell containing the correct answer—guiding the player safely forward.
+Incorrect moves trigger hidden bombs, adding tension and rewarding both accuracy and strategic thinking.

 ## Current Implementation